jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

 use them to make checks in your extensions that will allow them to function in both JupyterLab and Jupyter Notebook 7 (and others).

-JupyterLab itself is a [provider](LINK) of many features through its built-in plugins, which you can read more about in the [Common Extension Points document](LINK).
-It's a good idea to use these extension points while you're building your extensions (and by doing so you're acting as the "consumer" in JupyterLab's [provider-consumer pattern ](LINK)).
+JupyterLab itself is a :ref:`provider <plugin_system>` of many features through its built-in plugins, which you can read more about in the [Common Extension Points document](https://jupyterlab.readthedocs.io/en/latest/extension/extension_points.html).
+It's a good idea to use these extension points while you're building your extensions (and by doing so you're acting as the "consumer" in JupyterLab's :ref:`provider-consumer pattern <plugin_system>`.

 Testing for Optional Features .............................